kwebio/kweb-docs/state.rst

 `map() <https://jitpack.io/com/github/kwebio/core/0.3.15/javadoc/io.kweb.state/-k-var/map.html>`_ function which takes a *ReversibleFunction* implementation.
 This version of *map* will produce a KVar which can be modified, as follows:

-.. note:: Reversible mappings are an advanced feature that you only need if you want the mapped value to be a mutable
-    KVar rather than the read-only KVal created by the unidirectional `KVal.map {} <https://javadoc.jitpack.io/com/github/kwebio/core/0.3.15/javadoc/io.kweb.state/-k-val/map.html>`_ function.

 .. code-block:: kotlin

     val counterDoubled = counter.map(object : ReversableFunction<Int, Int>("doubledCounter") {